AdRoll/baker/content/en/docs/How To/create_input.md

 The input configuration object (`MyInputConfig` in the previous example) must export all configuration parameters that the user can set in the TOML topology file.

-Each key in the struct must include a `help` string tag and a `required` boolean tag, both are mandatory.
+Each field in the struct must include a `help` string tag (mandatory) and a `required` boolean tag (default to `false`).

-The former helps the user to understand the possible values of the field, the latter tells Baker whether to refuse a missing configuration param.
+All these parameters appear in the generated help. `help` should describe the parameter role and/or its possible values, `required` informs Baker it should refuse configurations in which that field is not defined.